 Reducing disparities—it is widely recognized that disparities in service delivery occur by race, ethnicity, age, sex, sexual orientation, and disability status.
 Experts agree it is essential that service delivery systems, regardless of model, consider the specific needs of the populations being served.
 In particular, it is important that systems and providers have the ability to identify and measure disparities so that gaps in care can be identified and addressed.
 Therefore, collecting and reporting performance information that is stratified to determine the existence of disparities is essential.
 In addition, service delivery must be culturally competent.
 It must honor individuals’ preferences, values, and circumstances.
 Effective approaches to culturally competent care include the use of community health workers, translation/interpreter services, and practices to ensure a culturally competent workforce.
 In addition, culturally competent health promotion and education can help members of historically disadvantaged groups understand the value of emerging service delivery models.

-Eliminating racial and ethnic health disparities is one of the nation’s top priorities—so much so that the ACA Comprehensive health care reform legislation passed by Congress and signed into law on March 23, 2010. requires all federally conducted or federally supported health programs, activities, or surveys to collect data on, among other things, race, ethnicity, and primary language.
-HHS is tasked with devising methods for reporting such data.
+Eliminating racial and ethnic health disparities is one of the nation’s top priorities—so much so that the Affordable Care Act requires all federally conducted or federally supported health programs, activities, or surveys to collect data on, among other things, race, ethnicity, and primary language.
+The Department of Health and Human Services is tasked with devising methods for reporting such data.
 These data will help the US develop a targeted research agenda designed to reduce health disparities.

 MEDICAL RESEARCH: Policy

 - greater investment in research on the aging process, particularly on diseases associated with aging, such as dementia (including Alzheimer’s disease),Parkinson’s disease, communicable diseases (e.g., HIV/AIDS), chronic conditions that affect both younger and older Americans, and complementary and alternative medicine; and